rgdalessandro/Reddit-Reader/README.md

 # Reddit Reader
-- A single page application built with React.js that displays Reddit posts with a simple, clean interface.
+- A single page application built with React.js that displays Reddit posts with a simple, clean interface on desktop and mobile browsers.
+- This application was built strictly under a 5-hour time constraint.

 ## Set Up Instructions:
 1) Run npm install in your terminal